polyszi/PolyAki-Hass/README.md

 I use home assistant on two tablet and on 4 phones.
 The first wall mounted tablet is Huawei Mediapad M10 with [Fully Kiosk Browser](https://www.fully-kiosk.com/#get-kiosk-apps).
 The second tablet is Apple Ipad 4 mini.
 This is not mounted yet but it will be done on the next few months in the bedroom.
 I created two view, one fit with mobil and the otherone fit with tablets.

+I have actually some issue with my Windmeter (There was a big rain and the case was not fully IP67, so the water goes in and unfortunately killed my ESP Board) But the newone is on the way, it will be replaced, if I get it.

 ![Screenshot](pictures/home.png)